Chinese Fortune Cookies

 Would make this again.

 I love fortune cookies and these were so easy and fun to make.
-I would definitely make them again! five stars
+I would definitely make them again!
+5 stars